Brochin5671/tsp/backend/README.md

 ## Dev Setup & Installation

-**Ensure python3, pip, and npm are installed in your Linux environment.**
+**Ensure python3 and pip are installed in your Linux environment.**

 Clone the repository: